Investing Dutch SMEs

 - innovative startups wanting to develop a new product for a DGGF country or to manufacture products there.

-Cooperation between Dutch Good Growth Fund and Buceros Capital
+Cooperation between Dutch Good Growth Fund and Buxeros Capital

-Buceros Capital is a public-private fund set up to assist Dutch SMEs entering emerging markets in 69 countries.
+Buxeros Capital is a public-private fund set up to assist Dutch SMEs entering emerging markets in 69 countries.
 The fund enhances access to regions with underserved capital markets, in particular in Africa and Latin America.
-Buceros operates from the Netherlands, South Africa and Colombia.
+Buxeros operates from the Netherlands, South Africa and Colombia.
 The DGGF has doubled the amount of investment by private shareholders in the fund.
-Read more about Buceros Capital.
+Read more about Buxeros Capital.

 Loans, guarantees and participation